Eugene Bullard: Decorations and medals

 In addition to the above awards, Bullard also received the French Pilot's Badge and the fourragere unit award.

-Note – Bullard was posthumously eligible for the World War I Victory Medal (United States) as he was posthumously commissioned an officer in the United States Army with a date of rank which fell during the eligibility period of the medal.
+Note – Bullard was posthumously eligible for the World War I Victory Medal (United States) as he was posthumously commissioned an officer in the United States Army with a date of rank that fell during the eligibility period of the medal.

 In popular culture

 In 1972, Bullard's exploits as a pilot were retold in a biography, The Black Swallow of Death by Patrick Carisella and James Ryan.
-He is also the subject of the nonfiction young adult memoir Eugene Bullard: World's First Black Fighter Pilot by Larry Greenly.
+Bullard is also the subject of the nonfiction young adult memoir Eugene Bullard: World's First Black Fighter Pilot by Larry Greenly.

 The 2006 movie Flyboys loosely portrays a fictionalization of Bullard, called 'Eugene Skinner' played by British actor Abdul Salis.

 In 2012–2014, the French writer Claude Ribbe wrote a book on Bullard and made a television documentary.

-In the 2012 movie Red Tails, the fictional Col. A.J.
-Bullard (played by Terrence Howard), a thinly disguised representation of the World War II African-American Tuskegee Airmen's main commander, Lt.
+In the 2012 movie Red Tails, the fictional Col. A. J. Bullard (played by Terrence Howard), a thinly disguised representation of the World War II African-American Tuskegee Airmen's main commander, Lt.
 Col. (later Gen.) Benjamin O. Davis Jr., is given that surname in honor of Eugene Bullard.

 In 2020, the progressive rock/metal project Telergy released the album Black Swallow, which portrays the life of Eugene Bullard.

 In 2023, Now Let Me Fly, a biographical graphical novel of Bullard's life, was published by First Second publishing house.